Research Integrity

 Portions retrieved 5/18/2021 from: “Academic Integrity at Michigan State University”

-The Graduate School has compiled many resources for discussion-based completion of the RCRSCA requirements.
-Each department or college has developed a detailed RCRSCA plan including when and how to satisfy the discussion-based training hours.
+The Graduate School has compiled many resources for discussion-based completion of the RECR requirements.
+Each department or college has developed a detailed RECR plan including when and how to satisfy the discussion-based training hours.
 Please review this plan (which can be found in your graduate handbook) and verify with your Graduate Program Director.

 Research Integrity Requirements

-Research integrity is foundational to our scholarship, creative work, and core identity as MSU Spartans.
+Integrity is foundational to our research, scholarship, creative work, and core identity as MSU Spartans.
 It is not only required by rules (including federal, state, research sponsors, and MSU’s research and training policies), integrity is essential for our research to have legitimacy and impact.
-Research integrity is so important to our development as scholars and creators that the Graduate School has developed minimum education requirements for all graduate students regarding the Responsible Conduct of Research, Scholarship, and Creative Activities (RCRSA, RCR for short).
+Research integrity is so important to our development as scholars and creators that the Graduate School has developed minimum education requirements for all graduate students regarding the Responsible and Ethical Conduct of Research (RECR for short).
+RECR training is also a federal requirement for all graduate students and completion of the training must be tracked.
+The Graduate School will assign service indicators (holds) on students’ records if they have not completed their annual RECR requirements.

 CITI Modules Year 1